samiru/articles/node-express-logging-error-handling/README.md

 In Express, a middleware is a function that has access to the `request` and `response` objects, and also to the `next` middleware function in the web application's request-response cycle.
 Basically we are able to manipulate request and response objects in a middleware as we like.

+When creating APIs, we typically use several middlewares like `express.json`, a built-in middleware for parsing incoming JSON payloads, or a third-party middleware like `cors` to manipulate response headers to enable cross-origin requests.
+But we can also create our own middleware functions to do whatever we want.

-For example, we could set request date in a middleware to be used later in the cycle, in controllers or in the middleware that gets executed later in the stack.
+For example, we could set request date in a middleware to be used later in the cycle, in controllers or in other middleware that gets executed later in the stack.

 `/middlewares/requestTime.js`: